Is It Really 'FDA Approved?'

 FDA uses a risk-based, tiered approach for regulating medical devices.

 FDA classifies devices according to risk.
-Only the highest-risk devices, such as mechanical heart valves and implantable infusion pumps, require FDA approval before marketing.
-To receive FDA approval for these devices, the manufacturer must demonstrate that its devices provide a reasonable assurance of safety and effectiveness.
+The highest-risk devices (Class III), such as mechanical heart valves and implantable infusion pumps, generally require FDA approval of a premarket approval application before marketing.
+To receive FDA approval for these devices, manufacturers must demonstrate with sufficient, valid scientific evidence that there is a reasonable assurance that the devices are safe and effective for their intended uses.

 FDA approves color additives used in FDA-regulated products.

-This includes those used in food, dietary supplements, drugs, cosmetics, and some medical devices.
+This includes those used in food (including animal food), dietary supplements, drugs, cosmetics, and some medical devices.
 These color additives (except coal-tar hair dyes) are subject by law to approval by the agency, and each must be used only in compliance with its approved uses, specifications, and restrictions.

 In the approval process, FDA evaluates safety data to ensure that a color additive is safe for its intended purposes.